What does it mean to be ‘California sober’ – and does it actually work?

 The concept of “California sober” — or “Cali sober” if you want to make that a thing — takes a swing at that idea.
 Its adherents generally abstain from alcohol and “hard” drugs but still smoke cannabis.
 Some proponents, like the author of a 2019 Vice article that’s often cited as popularizing the term online, also take certain psychedelics.

-Proponents say that by choosing some drugs over others, they’ve been able to relax and expand their mind without suffering the pitfalls of addiction and other problems associated with substance abuse.
+Proponents say that by choosing some drugs over others, they’ve been able to relax and expand their minds without suffering the pitfalls of addiction and other problems associated with substance abuse.

 Popstar Demi Lovato was perhaps the most high-profile advocate — they even wrote a song about it — but later said that “sober sober” was the only lifestyle that worked for their long-term recovery.